-When your powers are developed-when you can describe a medicine by holding a small portion in the hands, or a letter, or piece of manuscript, or picture, which reveal the nature of their originals, you are bring out the character more fully.
+When your powers are developed-when you can describe a medicine by holding a small portion in the hands, or a letter, or piece of manuscript, or pieture, which reveal the nature of their originals, you are prepared to study Christ and the apostles.

-Then in tranquil solitude, free from disturbing light and noise or with the eyes closed, sitting alone or with some congenial companion, put your hand upon a picture of Christ, or of an apostle and enter into sympathy with the character, and as it comes to you let your friend record it and ask you questions to
+Then in tranquil solitude, free from disturbing light and noise or with the eyes closed, sitting alone or with some congenial companion, put your hand upon a picture of Christ, or of an apostle and enter into sympathy with the character, and as it comes to you let your friend record it and ask you questions to bring out the character more fully.